BorisTheBrave/sylves/docs/articles/modifiers/maskmodifier.md

 <tr><td>Requirements</td><td>None</td></tr>
 </table>

 This modifier restricts the set of cells in a grid.
 This operates much like [bounds](../concepts/bounds.md) do, but it supports an arbitrary set of cells, a bit less efficiently.
-That means that TryMove, FindCell etc will fail instead of returning cells that have not been included.
+That means that [TryMove](xref:Sylves.IGrid.TryMove(Sylves.Cell,Sylves.CellDir,Sylves.Cell@,Sylves.CellDir@,Sylves.Connection@)), [FindCell](xref:Sylves.IGrid.FindCell(Sylves.Vector3,Sylves.Cell@)) etc will fail instead of returning cells that have not been included.

 There are two modes of operations.
 Either you supply a finite set of cells, or you supply a function which returns true for cells that need to be included.